 (5) All Masters and Doctoral applicants must please consult with their supervisor/prospective supervisor before submitting an application and ensure the supervisor proof reads the application before submission.
 Masters applicants who does not have a supervisor as yet must please consult a senior academic in the discipline to assist with the details of research section, ensuring scientific rigor of the proposed research project.

-(6) For Masters and Doctoral General Scholarship applicants: It is mandatory for your supervisor/prospective supervisor to complete the attached ‘NRF Supervisor Report General Scholarships’ word document. (see also pg.
-26 of the “DSI-NRF Masters and Doctoral application and funding guide for 2025”).
-The completed form must be uploaded under the ‘attachment’ section of the online application form.
+(6) For Masters and Doctoral General Scholarship applicants: It is mandatory for your supervisor/prospective supervisor to respond to the online supervisor report. (see also pg.
+26 of the “DSI-NRF Masters and Doctoral application and funding guide”).

-Only applicants that are applying for their first year of Masters studies and who have not identified or have not been assigned a supervisor at the time of application, can request for the Head of Department to complete the attached reporting template.
-The reporting template must be stamped and signed by the HoD and supervisor respectively.
+Only applicants that are applying for their first year of Masters studies and who have not identified or have not been assigned a supervisor at the time of application, can request for the Head of Department to complete the online report.

 (7) The Application Category section is a very important section.